Last updated: March 19, 2020

 Infection control practices for COVID-19 (corona virus disease 2019) continue to evolve as researchers learn more about this new disease.
 Although the transmission dynamics have yet to be determined, the Centers for Disease Control and Prevention (CDC) currently recommends a cautious approach.
 Patients with suspected or confirmed COVID-19 should be asked to wear a surgical mask as soon as they are identified and be evaluated in a private room with the door closed.
 Healthcare personnel evaluating persons under investigation or providing care for patients with confirmed COVID-19 should use Standard and Transmission-based Precautions.

-The latest details on infection control for COVID-19 can be found in the CDC’s "Interim Infection Prevention and Control Recommendations for Patients with Known or Patients Under Investigation for Coronavirus Disease 2019 (COVID-19) in Healthcare Settings” at https://www.cdc.gov/coronavirus/2019-ncov/infection-control/control-recommendations.html.
+The latest details on infection control for COVID-19 can be found in the CDC’s "Updated Healthcare Infection Prevention and Control Recommendations in Response to COVID-19 Vaccination" at https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control-after-vaccination.html.

 World Health Organization’s Prevention and Protection Advice